Eyes Wide Open (Sabrina Carpenter song): Background and release

 The music video was directed by Sarah McColgan and it was premiered on Vevo and YouTube on June 14, 2015.
-The behind the scenes of the music video was premiered on July 17, 2015 in the same platforms and it features her sister Sarah Carpenter.
+The behind the scenes of the music video was premiered on July 17, 2015 on the same platforms and it features her sister Sarah Carpenter.
 A lyric video was premiered on YouTube on July 29, 2015 and it features various scenes of California streets.